Hintonein/physics-regularized-bingo/README.md

 ```
 mpiexec -n 10 python soln_tests.py -e /mnt/c/Users/jake/bingo_diffeq_pt/experiment_files/poisson_simple.json
 ```
-Then, the progress of the evolution is written at `log file` in `logs folder`.
+Then, the progress of the evolution is written at `log file` in [logs](https://github.com/jhochhal/bingo_diffeq_pt/tree/master/logs) folder.
 The name of log file is `poisson_simple_<cpu-rank>`.
 As the evolution is terminated, the obtained equation is written at the log file.
 Or you can open `pkl` file in [checkpoints](https://github.com/jhochhal/bingo_diffeq_pt/tree/master/checkpoints) folder to check the evolution process.
 The name of `pkl` file is `poisson_simple_<gen>.pkl`.
 Then, you need write the name of `pkl` file with address in `OpenPKL.py` and implement code
 ```
 python OpenPKL.py
 ```